• Entries open for 2026 Australasian Packaging Innovation & Design Awards

 Close×

-Entries are open for the 2026 Australasian Packaging Innovation & Design (PIDA) Awards, which recognise packaging design and professionals in Australia and New Zealand.
+The entry deadline (27 February) is fast approaching for the 2026 Australasian Packaging Innovation & Design (PIDA) Awards, which recognise packaging companies and professionals in Australia and New Zealand.

 The awards cover 16 categories, including Design Innovation of the Year across six manufacturing sectors: Food, Beverage, Health, Beauty & Wellness, Domestic & Household, Labelling & Decoration, and Outside of the Box.
 Four special awards are available: Sustainable Packaging Design, Save Food Packaging Design, Accessible & Inclusive Packaging Design, and Marketing.